sbliefnick1/fauteuil/README.md

   sudo yum install docker-ce
   sudo systemctl start docker
-  sudo systemctl enable docker  # to maker Docker start on boot
+  sudo systemctl enable docker  # to maker Docker start on boot sudo yum install git  # if you need it for the DAGs folder, for example
 ```

 ### Docker configuration